 Do not wake up each day and try to Google Map your journeys on the fly.
 Know how long the trip is from each show to the next, by doing your mapping before you hit the road.
 Print directions for each leg of the tour.
 Being the new band that gets lost on the way to the venue, holds everyone up, and doesn't get a soundcheck are things you want to avoid.

 Your first tour is not about getting rich, which is a very good thing considering it's probably going to cost you a chunk of change.
 Before you hit the road, run the numbers.
 Factor in your guarantees, so you know what you're earning, then estimate gas costs, set a food budget for each day, and have a little set aside for emergencies, like flat tires.

 It's common for touring musicians and road crew to get a per diem or a daily allowance for their expenses.
-When you're new to touring, you may not have enough money to give everyone a per diem, but if you do, decide what it will be up front.
-If everyone is going to be expected to support themselves on the road, decide up front what you will do with any cash you make from shows.
+When you're new to touring, you may not have enough money to give everyone a per diem.
+However, if you do offer per diem payment, decide what it will be upfront.
+If everyone is going to be expected to support themselves on the road, decide upfront what you will do with any cash you make from shows.
 If that money is going to be used to cover group expenses like gas and places to stay, fine, just make sure everyone knows.

 You could decide to split up income evenly among band members after you pay for group expenses, so everyone has a little cash in their pockets to do their own thing, or you could split up a portion of it between everyone and save the rest for future band expenses.